dgerabagi/data-curation-environment/flattened_repo.md

 ### A95.
 DCE - LLM Connection Modes Plan
 - **Description:** Outlines the plan for a multi-modal settings UI to allow users to switch between manual copy/paste, a pre-configured demo mode, and user-provided API URLs or Keys.
 - **Tags:** feature plan, settings, ui, ux, llm, configuration, api

+### A96.
+DCE - Harmony-Aligned Response Schema Plan
+- **Description:** An analysis of the `openai_harmony` library and a proposed plan for migrating the DCE's vLLM interaction schema from XML tags to a more robust, token-based structured format.
+- **Tags:** plan, architecture, interaction schema, parsing, llm, vllm, harmony

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.